Empirical Bayes PCA in high dimensions

 \section{Acknowledgments}

-We would like to thank Yixuan Ye and Chao Zhou for help in collecting and interpreting data, Hongyu Zhao and his lab for sharing with us access to cleaned and annotated genetics data sets, and Yihong Wu for helpful discussions about the Kiefer-Wolfowitz NPMLE and ideas in the early stages of the theoretical analyses.
+We thank Yixuan Ye, Chao Zhou and Hongyu Zhao for their help in collecting and interpreting data, and Yihong Wu for helpful discussions about the Kiefer-Wolfowitz NPMLE and ideas in the early stages of the theoretical analyses.
 This research was supported in part by NSF Grant DMS-1916198.